M.S. Cybersecurity

 - CPEG 853 Computer System Reliability

-Concentration Area: Security Analytics
+Concentration Area: Security AI and Analytics

 - ELEG 815 Analytics I Statistical Learning